 Related…don’t do things you or the mission won’t survive if the truth came out.

 How to be in on the joke.
 Because you are one.
-You’re in charge of people smarter than you at their job, more experienced in life and usually cooler with better ink.
+You’re in charge of people smarter than you at their job, more experienced in life and work.
 And they’re allowing you to lead them.
 Let them know you get it.
 Let them give you the answers.
 And let them know you know you’re stupid.
 At least relatively in their domain.

 But you’re still in charge.